-Our current unit of inquiry is under the theme, Who we are.
-We will be looking at how people change over time.
-We will be revisiting this unit of inquiry in May.
+Our current unit of inquiry is under the theme, How We Organize Ourselves.
+We will be looking at how people in our community contribute to its function.
 Here’s what will be guiding our work over the next few weeks.

 Lines of inquiry: